priyank-p/reminder-app/README.md

 `node scripts/init-startup`.
 You can also start reminder-app manually by running `node scripts/start`.

-Installation is pretty simple, just run the install script.
+Installation is pretty simple, just run the install script:
 ```bash
 node scripts/install